201-A Placemaking Design Thinking

 Examine a wide variety of stakeholders and the roles they play in Placemaking and recognise how these stakeholders influence engagement significantly.
 Analyse the stakeholder contributions, associated challenges, and critique their value to the community.

-201-C Placemaking for City Spaces
+Placemaking for City Spaces

 Duration: 2 Days | 9.00am to 5.30pm (Daily)